jonriggert/jonriggert.github.io/README.md

 ## Experience

-### Sight & Sound
+### Sight & Sound - Branson Missouri / Lancaster Pennsylvania

 Information Technology Operations Supervisor
 May 2023 - Present
-Branson, Missouri, United States
 - Create, manage, and maintain a comprehensive technology budget including capital and operational expenses (hardware, software, cloud, labor, etc.).
 - Provide company-wide training in technical areas, as well as representing the department to leadership and outside vendors.
 - Coach, develop, and oversee team in areas of personal responsibility and accountability, instilling a passion for customer service and maintaining focus against technical goals.